Rafael Devers Player Props: Red Sox vs. Giants

-Rafael Devers -- with a slugging percentage of .775 in his past 10 games, including five home runs -- will be in action for the Boston Red Sox against the San Francisco Giants, with Logan Webb on the hill, on July 28 at 10:15 PM ET.
+Rafael Devers and his .381 on-base percentage over his past 10 games (52 points higher than his season-long percentage), will be in action for the Boston Red Sox against the San Francisco Giants and Ryan Walker on July 29 at 7:15 PM ET.

-He notched a home run while going 1-for-4 in his previous game against the Braves.

 Rafael Devers Game Info & Props vs. the Giants